 The course introduces topics relevant to technical executives, from technical strategy development to tactical operations, such as metrics and measurements for leading technical teams within the context of larger organizations.
 The concepts in the course are reinforced using associated case studies and a team project and are further fortified by practicing or retired technical executive guest interviews delivering practical career experiences related to the topics presented in the course.

-The format for this course is either online or a mixed online/live environment called Virtual Live.
-For the Virtual Live format, weekly lectures are provided either online or live (and recorded) on a predesignated day/time, with students/instructors joining in person or from any location via personal computer.
-Students can also choose to participate in person, in a classroom, at the predesignated day/time.
+The format for this course is a mixed online/live environment called Virtual Live.
+For the Virtual Live format, weekly lectures are provided asynchronous online for students to view in advance of the weekly seminar sessions.
+The weekly seminar sessions are held at a predesignated day/time, with students/instructors joining in real-time web conference from any location via personal computer.
 Contact the instructors for additional information.
 The course also includes one Saturday session in the Baltimore, MD, area at the end of the semester.
-In-person participation with your team is preferred.
-An alternative individual assignment is available for students not attending Capstone Day in person.
+In-person participation with your team is expected.
+An alternative individual assignment is available for students not able to attend Capstone Day in person.
 The Saturday session consists of student teams presenting their capstone technical executive strategic issues, actions, and execution plans built around the case study evolution throughout the course.
-A practicing executive roundtable discussion will also be held where students have the opportunity to ask probing questions.
+A roundtable discussion will also be held where students have the opportunity to ask probing questions of visiting executives as part of the Capstone Day experience.